stumcd/muc/README.md

 * ✅ Can we upgrade directly from the current installed macOS version?

 #### macOS Installers
-✅ * Is there an Installer on disk already? "/Applications/Install $targetOS.app"
+* ✅ Is there a macOS installer applicaton on disk? "/Applications/Install $targetOS.app"
-✅ * Is the startosinstall binary available the installer too?
+* ✅ Is the startosinstall binary available the installer too?

 ## How to use
 ### Jamf Pro
 1. Upload script
-2. Create policy
+2. Create policy (self service, ongoing, include an inventory update)
-3. Scope
-4. Upload extension attribute (optional)
+3. Upload extension attribute (optional)
+4. Scope to your test device
-5. Test
+5. Execute the script
+6. Marvel at resulting files
+7. Admire the info now available for scoping in Jamf Pro (if you used the extension attributes)

 ### Manually
 1. Download script
-2. Execute `sudo sh /path/to/macupgradechaperone-0.6.sh`
+2. Execute `sudo sh /path/to/muc.sh`